Africa Sensations Tour (25 days)

 Early this morning we board the Blue Train with its aura of mystique, with kings and presidents having graced her carriages.
 Initially we pass through the Cape Winelands then ascend to the interior through the coastal mountain range.
 This afternoon our train stops to let us visit the historic village of Matjiesfontein with its authentic, perfectly preserved Victorian period village.
 Dinner onboard is an elegant affair and men are requested to wear jacket and tie and ladies elegant evening wear.
 (BLD)

-This morning we take the courtesy shuttle bus to Johannesburg airport where we board our flight to Kasane in Botswana.
-On arrival we are met and taken to our lodge located on the banks of the Chobe River adjacent to the National Park.
+Today we are taken by road across the Botswana border to our lodge located on the banks of the Chobe River adjacent to the National Park.
 We have time to relax this afternoon before participating in a sunset cruise on the river to observe the animals as they come down to drink.
 Chobe National Park is famous for its large buffalo and elephant herds.
 In addition to a variety of predators, there is an abundance of wild game and bird life which decorate these beautiful waterways.
-(BLD)
+(BD)

 Game viewing in Chobe is a unique experience as Chobe National Park is the best place in the world to see the majestic African elephant for it is home to the world’s largest elephant population.
 Game drives into the Chobe National Park depart daily or alternatively choose a cruise, led by an expert guide.
 Cruises along the Chobe River are a wonderful and somewhat different way of viewing the game.
 During the dry season in particular, the wildlife congregate in numbers at the water’s edge to quench their thirst.
 (BLD)

-Following breakfast we are taken by road to the airport where we board our flight back to Johannesburg.
-On arrival at Johannesburg Airport we catch the hotel shuttle bus to our conveniently located airport hotel for the night.
+Today we are taken to Kasane Airport for our flight to Johannesburg.
+On arrival we take the courtesy shuttle to our hotel close to the airport.
 (B)

-Today you bid Africa farewell as we catch the airport shuttle bus to the airport for your flight to Singapore departing around lunch time.
-(B)
+Today you bid Africa farewell as we catch the shuttle bus back to the airport for our morning flight to Singapore departing around lunch time.
+(B and Meals in flight)

 On arrival in Singapore this morning you remain in transit until our flight home departs.
 Your flight arrives home later today.
 Welcome home!